shajra/nix-project/doc/project-developing.md

 }
 ```

-This may not seem that bad when just passing through a package.
+This example not using `flake-parts` may not seem that bad when just passing through a package.
 But we end up with a lot of boilerplate if we wanted to factor out code common code for building a package.
 It could look as obtuse as the following:

 ```nix
 {